Molecular De Novo Design through Transformer-based Reinforcement Learning

 Molecular assembly strategies, such as string-based approaches like SMILES and SELFIES \citep{weininger1988smiles,krenn2020self}, provide an efficient representation of molecules.
 Graph-based methods offer an intuitive two-dimensional representation of molecular structures, with nodes and edges representing atoms and bonds, respectively \citep{zhou2019optimization,jin2018junction}.
-Synthesis-based strategies, on the other hand, aim to generate only synthesizable molecules, ensuring that the design aligns with real-world applications \citep{bradshaw2020barking,gao2021amortized}.
+On the other hand, synthesis-based strategies aim to generate only synthesizable molecules, ensuring that the design aligns with real-world applications~\citep{bradshaw2020barking,gao2021amortized,fu2022reinforced,chen2024uncertainty}.

 Various optimization algorithms have been utilized for molecular design.
-Genetic Algorithms (GAs) mimic natural evolutionary processes and have been applied in the context of molecule generation using both SMILES and SELFIES representations \citep{brown2019guacamol,nigam2021beyond}.
+Genetic Algorithms (GAs) mimic natural evolutionary processes and have been applied in molecule generation using both SMILES and SELFIES representations \citep{brown2019guacamol,nigam2021beyond}.
 Bayesian optimization (BO) is another class of method that builds a surrogate for the objective function, with applications such as BOSS and ChemBO in the molecular domain \citep{moss2020boss,korovina2020chembo}.
 Variational autoencoders (VAEs) offer a generative approach, mapping molecules to and from a latent space, with notable methods including SMILES-VAE and JT-VAE \citep{gomez2018automatic,jin2018junction}.
 Reinforcement Learning (RL) techniques, like REINVENT, have also been applied to tune models for molecule generation \cite{olivecrona2017molecular}.
 Furthermore, recent advancements in gradient ascent methods, such as Pasithea and Differentiable scaffolding tree (DST), have leveraged gradient-based optimization for molecular design \citep{shen2021deep,fu2021differentiable}.

-In light of these developments, our approach integrates the benefits of the Transformer architecture with advanced reinforcement learning techniques, aiming to address the challenges present in current molecular de novo design methodologies.
+The evolution of molecular design methodologies has progressively addressed various challenges and limitations.
+The transition from RNN-based methods to more advanced generative models underscores a quest for improved handling of complex chemical structure representations and optimization.
+While RNNs brought significant progress, their inherent difficulty in capturing long-term dependencies in sequential data has been a notable shortcoming.
+This gap is precisely where the Transformer architecture, introduced by Vaswani et al. \citep{vaswani2023attention}, brings its strengths to the fore.
+Its self-attention mechanism allows for more nuanced and effective handling of sequence data, a critical aspect in molecular design where long-range interactions within molecules play a pivotal role.